 Receiver: Receiver is the final element in the communication process.
 The receiver is the audience of the message.

-7. Contemporary Model: The modern day style of communication features developed primarily from the early on work associated with Shannon along with Weaver along with Schramm.
+The modern-day style of communication features developed primarily from the early on work associated with Shannon along with Weaver along with Schramm.
 These experts have been related to expounding on the process of communication in a way that may be useful in most situations.
-Off their work the ultra-modern as well as modern day style of communication developed.
-The normal regions of modern day style of communication incorporate communicator, encoding, information, moderate, recipient, decoding, and suggestions along with sounds.
+Off their work, the ultra-modern, as well as a modern-day style of communication, developed.
+The normal regions of a modern-day style of communication incorporate communicator, encoding, information, moderate, recipient, decoding, and suggestions along with sounds.